fpdavis/MarquesasServer/README.md

    LaunchBox you will see a new "Marquesas Server Admin" option under the Tools menu to manage the server.
 The server can then be accessed from any computer, phone, or tablet located on (or with access to) the same network as the machine running LaunchBox/BigBox.

+   Requires .NET Framework Version 4.8 from https://dotnet.microsoft.com/download/dotnet-framework/net48

+   See the default index (LaunchBox->Tools->Marquesas Server Admin->Ellipses Button) for a compreshinsive list of dynamically generated direct links and detailed information.

 Auto Refreshing Web Pages